Many people ask me, "What

 descent, I still wouldn't have a complete understanding of

 the Black experience.
 Why?
-Because I was raised with a White
+Because I was raised with not

-consciousness and also a Canadian consciousness.
-I cannot
+only a White consciousness and also a Canadian

-explain much.
-I can report what I am hearing.
-I have two
+can report what I am hearing.
+I have two ears, one mouth.

-ears, one mouth.
 There's a parable there somewhere.
-St.
+St. Augustine said (4th

-Augustine said (4th Century), "Seek to understand before
+Century), "Seek to understand before seeking to be

-seeking to be understood."
-I have learned a heck of a lot
+understood."
+I have learned a heck of a lot more by

 When I present on the